Are you tired of newspapers job sections posting jobs only for candidates with significant and demonstrable experience?

 Since soft skills such as professionalism, team motivator, amicability cannot be taught, highlighting them would help bring a more positive light to your resume.

 Take note of the non-obvious experiences and highlight them.

-In the times when most of the networking feels fake and forced, it is essential that your approach to networking is sincere and authentic.
+In the times when most of the networking feels fake and forced, your approach to networking must be sincere and authentic.
 In job fair, where recruitment agencies, offshore recruiters are on a look-out for talented candidates, reach out to people in who might be minutely linked with your field of interest and let them know you’re on a lookout for a job.

 Acknowledging something helps in dealing with it with a clear head.
 You might face loads of rejection at first, but that should not discourage you from going ahead.
 Know how can you improve be it your resume to how you perform at the interview.